Next Generation Backscatter Communication: Systems, Techniques and Applications: Next Generation BackCom System and Network Architectures

-Based on these practical settings, we investigate how much performance improvement is achieved in the IoT network by adopting the backscatter circuit.
+{Based on these practical settings, we investigate how much performance improvement is achieved in the IoT network by adopting the backscatter circuit.
 Fig.~\ref{fig:BER} plots the average BER at the receiver versus the PB's transmit power.
-We see that the BERs with the two kinds of IoT nodes decrease inversely with the PB's transmit power and converge to the same value due to interference.
-Also, we see that the BER achieved by the backscatter nodes is significantly reduced compared with the traditional nodes within a practical range of PB's transmit power, e.g., the BER is reduced by $100$ times when the PB has a $40$~dBm transmission power.
+We can see that the BER achieved by the backscatter nodes is significantly reduced compared with the traditional nodes within a practical range of PB's transmit power, e.g., the BER is reduced by $100$ times when the PB has a $25$~dBm transmission power\footnote{This PB transmit power is practical.
+This is because according to FCC regulations, the transmission power should be less than 30 dBm for omnidirectional transmission.}.
 Fig.~\ref{fig:active} plots the percentage of active nodes.
 We see that the percentage of active IoT nodes increases with the PB's transmit power, and the percentage of the active backscatter nodes is much larger than that of the traditional nodes.
-For example, the improvement of the percentage of active nodes is $18\%$ when the transmit power is $30$~dBm, and the improvement is $90\%$ when the transmit power is $40$~dBm.
-Therefore, the simulation results clearly show that the backscatter nodes can significantly improve the performance of the IoT network.
+For example, the improvement of the percentage of active nodes is $7\%$ when the transmit power is $20$~dBm, and the improvement is $20\%$ when the transmit power is $25$~dBm.
+Therefore, the simulation results quantitatively show that the backscatter nodes can significantly improve the performance of the IoT network, and the wirelessly powered BackCom is a promising solution for future IoT applications.
+In the following section, we present more advanced BackCom techniques.}